skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 SSH
 ~~~

-SkyPilot will automatically configure the SSH setting for a user to connect to the cluster with the cluster name after it is launched.
+SkyPilot will automatically configure the SSH setting for a cluster, so that users can connect to the cluster with the cluster name:

 .. code-block:: bash